Table of Contents

 Drivers who file a claim cost insurers money, either because the driver is at fault in an accident or because of a loss covered by comprehensive or collision insurance.
 And because insurers increase rates for customers they expect will have higher insurance payouts, drivers with poor credit end up with higher rates than those with excellent credit.

-Drivers with no credit history are treated similarly to drivers with bad credit scores, and they generally have higher auto insurance costs.
+Drivers with no credit history are treated similarly to drivers with bad credit scores, and they generally have higher auto insurance rates.

 How to lower your rates if you have bad credit

-It is not an easy process, but the benefits of improving your credit can be wide-ranging.
+It is not an easy or fast process, but the benefits of improving your credit can be wide-ranging.
 A few ways to raise your credit score include:

 Making on-time payments: Making your credit payments on time is one of the best ways to improve your credit, as payment history is the biggest factor in your credit history.
 It accounts for 35% of your FICO Score.